Z-Rna/IPC-Short-Message-Service/README.md

 * [Technologies](#technologies)
 ## About
 Simple server-client application using IPC.
 Chatrooms a'la discord and private messages

+There is one server and max 9 users.
+They can chat with each others, but communication is supervised by server- no direct messages from user to user.
 ## Files
 - s.c- sever program
 - c.c- client program